-The pharmaceutical industry has always battled the menace of counterfeit medicines.
-According to the World Health Organization, nearly 10% of medical products circulating in low and middle-income countries are substandard or falsified.
-Beyond the staggering revenue loss for pharma companies, fake drugs lead to patient harm, treatment failures, and even death.
-The question is: how can the industry create a transparent, tamper-proof ecosystem to ensure authenticity?
+Reduce Pharma Counterfeits is no longer just an industry aspiration, it is a public health imperative.
+The pharmaceutical sector has long battled the menace of fake medicines.
+According to the World Health Organization, nearly 10% of medical products circulating in low- and middle-income countries are substandard or falsified.
+Beyond staggering revenue losses for manufacturers, counterfeit drugs cause patient harm, treatment failures, and, in the worst cases, death.
+The central question remains: how can the industry build a transparent, tamper-proof ecosystem that guarantees authenticity?

 Why Current Anti-Counterfeit Measures Fall Short